Being an overnight camper is the best way to experience all of that our camps have to offer.

 All campers stay in a privately-owned dorm called the Southgate Campus Centre.
 This is not an FSU Dorm (orientation & summer sessions prevent us from using FSU dorms).
 But Southgate is safe, close to our music buildings, and has a dining hall right inside.
 The building is also staffed with a 24-hour security desk in the main lobby.

-There is a camp office located on the 2nd floor of the dorm which is staffed by our counselors 24-hours/day.
+There is a camp office located on the 2nd floor of the dorm which is staffed by our counselors from 6am-2am.
 Campers will come to the office to sign-up for activities, pick-up packages, purchase items from the camp store, or to get assistance from a counselor.

 The dorm has laundry facilities available.
-These machines use a laundry card which can be purchased from the camp office.
+These machines use debit cards or quarters.
 There is time during the two-week camps to do laundry on the weekend.
-The average cost of a load of laundry (washing & drying) is $2.00.
+The average cost of a load of laundry (washing & drying) is $3.00.

 What Will My Room Be Like?

 Each room is only 220 sq. feet.
-The room has it's own bathroom and will contain two sets of bunk beds, two wardrobes for storage, one overhead ceiling light, a shower curtain and toilet paper.
+The room has it's own bathroom and will contain three beds, two wardrobes for storage, one overhead ceiling light, a shower curtain and toilet paper.
 Please don't expect any bells or whistles!
 After all, this is camp - and these rooms are certainly a step up from cabins in the woods!
 Students are required to bring their own bedding and towels, as well as other standard living items.

 Males and females are separated by floor, though it may occasionally be necessary at our larger camps to have mixed gender floors.
 In these rare cases males and females will be at opposite ends of the same floor.
 Under no circumstance will members of the opposite sex be roomed together.